PublicAPIs-dev/intuit-api/docs/schema-entities/project.md

 ## Project

 The APIs related to the Project entity allow you to manage and track projects.
-The Project API provides support for create, read, update, delete, and recover operations.
+The Project API provides support for create, read, update, delete operations.
 You can also add transactions to your project by configuring the ID for the project while creating the transaction.

 ### Operations supported for Project